obarthel/amiga-smbfs/README.md

 For example `//sourcery/all`, `//192.168.0.1/all`, `//nas:445/files`, `//nas:microsoft-ds/files` would all be valid `SHARE` parameters.

-In this example `server-name` must be either the IPv4 address of the file server to connect to, or the name of the server (note that server names cannot be longer than 16 characters).
+In this example `server-name` must be either the IPv4 address of the file server to connect to, or the name of the server (**note that server names cannot be longer than 16 characters**).

 If necessary, you can specify which port number should be used when making the connection.
 The port number is optional, though.
-In place of the port (e.g. 445) number you can also use the name of a TCP/UDP service (e.g. "microsoft-ds").
+In place of the port (e.g. 445) number you can also use the name of a TCP/UDP service (e.g. `microsoft-ds`).

 Finally, you need to tell the *SMB* server which service you want to connect to, which for the **smbfs** program should be the name of a shared network file system.
 In the example the name of the shared network file system would be `share-name`.